Using content libraries and randomized content blocks in Open edX

-Fill in the appropriate information and click "Create"
+Fill in the appropriate information and click Create.

-Notice that similar to when you're creating a course, some information cannot be changed later, and the Library Code will be part of the library URL, so it must contain no spaces or special characters.
+Note: This is similar to when you're creating a course, some information cannot be changed later, and the Library Code will be part of the library URL, so it must contain no spaces or special characters.

 Add your content.

 Adding content to a library is a similar process to what you would normally use to add content to a course.
 With libraries, however, you are limited to 3 types of components: HTML, Problem, & Video.
 Other than that, the process is the same.